LazyDuchess/SimUnity2/README.md

 # SimUnity2
 Attempt at a reimplementation of The Sims 2 Ultimate Collection in the Unity Engine...
-Just for fun

 As of the writing of this, Neighborhood select and Neighborhood View are working.
 Lot view, SimAntics and skeleton import are just some of the next steps...
 Oh and music code that doesn't suck and actually manages to play the next song.